Internship in Spain at Danish-Owned Translation Agency

 - Contribution: According to agreement.

 - ERASMUS: We highly recommend that you apply for an Erasmus grant to supplement your income.
-All our interns have been successful in obtaining either an internship or a traineeship grant.
+All of our previous interns have been successful in obtaining either an internship or a traineeship grant. (you must apply while you are still studying)

 Please send your application with CV and photo to: email@example.com